Posted on January 2, 2014 in Teen Drug Addiction

 Other OTC medications which get abused are motion sickness pills like Dramamine, sexual performance medications and herbal supplements like herbal ecstasy/ephedra and salvia.

 Since talking with your teen about the dangers of OTC drug abuse lowers their risk of abusing by as much as 50 percent, it’s an important discussion for parents to initiate.
+It is also important to be aware of treatment options for OTC drug abuse should your teen find themselves addicted.

 Struggling with drug or alcohol addiction?